 Peter Ventura is a former Worcester County Assistant District Attorney and a current member of the Massachusetts Academy of Trial Attorneys, as well as Worcester County and Massachusetts Bar Associations.
 He has also taught law courses at several local colleges.
 A Worcester native, he has spent his entire professional career in the city.

 He works directly with each client of the firm through every stage of the case.
 To learn more about his professional background and interests, see his profile below.
-To find out how you can benefit from the counsel of this experienced trial lawyer, contact us in Worcester for a free consultation.
+To find out how you can benefit from the counsel of this experienced bicycle crash lawyer, contact us in Worcester for a free consultation.